top of page

 Juniper Hill Field is rich in wildflowers, including five species of orchid, together with many species of pollinating insects and a breeding population of skylarks.
 Representatives of public bodies and wildlife organisations with knowledge of this site consider it to be an extremely valuable and environmentally sensitive area.
 It is, however, unprotected at the moment.

-The land was purchased by Woodland Investment Management Ltd about 2 years ago, and they have begun dividing it into 5-acre plots.
-This has involved quarrying on the site to obtain stone and building a 500m track across the field.
-Contractors have installed fences to mark off the separate plots.
-Not only does this restrict public access to a narrow wire-mesh lined path, but also makes effective conservation management difficult, if not impossible.
-This is typical business practice for Woodland Investment Management as discussed in this article, in a comment in our Forum from a Friend in Devon, and in an email from a Friend in Cornwall posted in Voices in the Field.
+The land was purchased by Woodland Investment Management Ltd in 2021 and they began dividing it into 5-acre plots to sell to individuals for leisure purposes.
+This involved quarrying on the site to obtain stone and building a 500m track across the field.
+Contractors installed fences to mark off the separate plots.
+Not only did this restrict public access to a narrow wire-mesh lined path, but also made effective conservation management difficult, if not impossible.
+This kind of limestone grassland is best managed by light grazing by cattle which ensures the wildflowers and insect life flourish.
+The Friends of Juniper Hill campaign attempted a dialogue with Woodland Investment Management and collected 1200 signatures on a petition; we even sent the owner Angus Hanton jam and sloe gin made from produce collected on the field.
+We got no reply.

 Our Supporters